ricardo-aspira/dk-course-react-app/README.md

 ## nginx on Dockerfile - Second Phase

 The default command of nginx image is to start the nginx, so no need for that putting a `CMD`.

+# Travis-CI

+## Account and Link
+Create your account on [Travis CI](https://travis-ci.org) and after that, link to your GitHub account.

+After making this link, turn on the integration with the repository you needed.
+The repository shoulf be a public one.